THE EYES OF MIRIAM BERKLEY

 Photographs by Miriam Berkley

 NEVER UNDERESTIMATE THE IMPORTANCE OF A WELL-TAKEN AUTHOR PHOTOGRAPH.
 It can make or break a book, especially in an overcrowded literary marketplace where good writing is not the sole criterion in the reader’s buying decision.
-Yes, we are talking about the professionally-taken photographs of authors you see on the flaps or back cover of books and publicity stills.
+Yes, we are talking about the professionally-taken photographs of authors you see on the flaps or back covers of books and publicity stills.

 Miriam Berkley is a New York-based freelance photographer who specialises in capturing authors at their very best for books, newspapers, magazines, websites and blogs.
 She has photographed authors like Chinua Achebe, Chimamanda Ngozi Adichie, John Ashbery, Margaret Atwood, Vikram Chandra, Susanna Clarke, Charles Frasier, Romesh Gunasekara, Ha Jin, Stephen Hawking, Aryn Kyle, Doris Lessing, Astrid Lindgren, Norman Mailer, David Malouf, Dinaw Mengestu, Denise Mina, David Mitchell, Grace Paley, Orhan Pamuk, Arundhati Roy, José Saramago, Preeta Samarasan, Mark Slouka and James Wood, among other literary luminaries.
 She photographed Orhan Pamuk in Sweden a few weeks before he was awarded the 2006 Nobel Prize for Literature.
 Her colour photograph of David Mitchell crouching adorns the jacket of Black Swan Green and has been published in many magazines and newspapers.
-Her photograph of Susanna Clarke embellishes the back jacket of the British edition of Jonathan Strange and Mr. Norrell.
+Her photograph of Susanna Clarke embellishes the back jacket of the British edition of Jonathan Strange and Mr Norrell.

 Berkley recently spoke to us from her home in New York City.